DeviousMaximus/LakotaWebHtmlDownloads/README.md

 # DeviousUnblocker
 After downloading, rename the file from .html to .htm (optional for D3VI0USBLANK)

-Inconsistent Updates
+Very Inconsistent Updates

-Ver: 5.0 - Added a new work around
+Ver: 6.0 - Made New UI for unblocker

 New workaround PATCHED DOESNT WORK ANYMORE